bsmith89/longev-mgen/doc/submission.md

 those with species for which changes in relative abundance in response to ACA treatment have been experimentally assessed.
 This enabled us to
-explore why responding species, with representative MAGs B1-A, B1-B, and B2, increase with ACA treatment, while the other species of _Muribaculaceae_ do not.
+explore why two responding species, represented by MAGs B1-A, B1-B, and B2, increase with ACA treatment, while the other species of _Muribaculaceae_ do not.
 Annotations of reconstructed genomes